zaterdag 26 december 2015

 CQ WW DX CW contest 2015

 On Thursday before the contest, a fellow HAM helped my to repair the inverted V. The whether was sunny with no wind, so it was nice to work on the roof.
-We replaced a part of the ribbon, where it was broken and we checked the connections in the top of the V.
+We replaced a part of the 300 ohm ribbon, where it was broken and we checked the connections in the top of the Inverted V.

 I decided to repair the inverted V, in stead of using the 15 inch cylinder dipole.
-The dimensions of the cylinder dipole and it's height 4 m above the ground, allow the antenna work on frequencies of 21 MHz and higher.
-But now I wanted to use 21 MHz, 14 MHz and 7 MHz.
+The dimensions of the Monster cylinder dipole and it's height 4 m above the ground, allow the antenna work on frequencies of 21 MHz and higher.
+But now I wanted to use not only 21 MHz, 14 MHz and 7 MHz.

 It was great.
 On Saturday I could make a total of 24 QSO's, all with S&P. The inverted V was working very well.
 Most QSO's were with European stations on 40 m, 20 m and 15 m.
 Later I made 4 QSO's with North America.
 In all the QSO's on Saturday I needed the full power of the FT-817, which is 3,6 W on 20 m and 2,7 W on 40 m and 15 m.
 That I needed "full power", was only a matter of propagation.

 On Sunday morning I immediately noticed that the propagation was better.
-The signal were stronger than on Saturday.
+The signals were stronger than on Saturday.
 After about 10 QSO's with 2.7 W, the signals became stronger.
 The S-meter went up, so I could make QSO's with 360 mW.
 In the first QSO with 36 mW the received signal was S9 + 10 dB.
 This QSO was a DUPE, but I took my change and really enjoyed that OM7M gave a report, so we made the QSO with QRPpp.
 I very much enjoy this friendly attitude.

 After this QSO, I came on a quiet part of the 20 m band and I made QSO's all over Europe and two QSO's with North America all with just 360 mW.
 Then I heard a station from Japan.
 Luckily it was very quiet on the band (20 m) and with the 3th call, the QSO was made with 3.6 W. I did not dare to go lower.